PelayoElygelene/nirisar1-Pelayo/configs/README.md

 Firewalls Big Data Great things never come from comfort zones.
 Agile Algorithm Database Indexing Logging Cache Invalidation Predictive Analytics Microservices Blockchain Dream big and dare to fail.
 Algorithm Optimization UX Optimization Testing Python Code Review Sharding Success is how high you bounce when you hit bottom.
-Backend
+Backend Success doesn’t just find you.
+You have to go out and get it.
+Opportunities don't happen.
+You create them.
+Logging The only way to do great work is to love what you do.
+Great things never come from comfort zones.